-Travertine floors have been used in houses for centuries, and more people are beginning to choose this stone over others.
+Travertine floors are making a comeback.
+People are beginning to choose this stone over others.
 Here are a few reasons why you should choose travertine:

-One of the main reasons why homeowners choose travertine is due to its durability.
-It’s a hard surface that can take a significant beating without showing signs of damage.
-Scratches, chips or cracks aren’t likely to happen if the tile is natural.
+Travertine is a hard surface that can take a significant beating without showing signs of damage.
+Scratches, chips, or cracks aren’t likely to happen if the tile is natural.

-A weathering effect can begin to occur over time, and this is highly prized by many experts.
+A weathering effect can occur over time, and many experts highly prize this.
 It gives each piece a distinct character that reminds us of ancient architecture.

 You can choose between natural tiles and polished or honed tiles.
 Finished tiles are generally less resistant to damage but more glossy or shiny.

 When you install travertine tiles in your home, you’ll add a sense of prestige to the atmosphere.
 The earthy tones and natural patterns come together to create a unique look in your entrance hall, living room, or kitchen.

 Because travertine occurs naturally, no tile is the same as its neighbor.
 Many people see travertine tiles as nature’s work of art, and we can’t disagree.

 We might be going against the above point here, but hear us out.
 Travertine might be prestigious, but it’s also subtle.
 When you open the door and walk into a house with this flooring, you slowly absorb it.

 The soft beige, tan, and brown color palettes create a calm feeling in a room.
 You’re not overwhelmed with bright colors or mirroring shine.
 Instead, the dominance of the earthy colors soothes you with every step.